team-chesters/makeasy/README.md

 Javascript Library for More Easier Frontend Development. (exported as a [UMD](https://github.com/umdjs/umd) module)

-Straightforward is heavily inspired by [lodash](https://github.com/lodash/lodash).
+Straightforward is very inspired by [lodash](https://github.com/lodash/lodash) and my work experience.

 ## Installation